In Wolf Territory | Camping Near Cape Scott Park

 There are signs right from the beginning of the park that warn hikers and visitors of wolf activity.
 In fact, dogs are only allowed onto the main beach of San Josef Bay and nowhere else in the park because of wolf activity.
 We, however, didn't run into any wolves, but we saw many of their tracks and they were a lot larger than Max's paws.

-We camped at a hidden beach, found a secret cabin, camped next to a lake neither of us had ever seen before and of course witnessed the epic San Josef Bay in a gale (no pics but it's in the video)!
+Through our multi- day adventure we camped at a hidden beach, found a secret cabin, camped next to a lake neither of us had ever seen before, and of course witnessed the epic San Josef Bay in a gale (no pics but it's in the video)!
 It couldn't have been a more epic west coast trip.

-Below are a few pics from the trip, but we spent more time filming than capturing stills and you can see those videos below these images.
+Below are a few pics from the adventure, but we spent more time filming than capturing stills and you can see those videos below these images.

 Thanks for reading and I hope this inspires you to get out in the autumn on Vancouver Island!